 The Northwest District Office is staffed by an administrative assistant, Kathi Tweet and district faculty, Kari van Delden.
 Kari van Delden works with Health, Home & Family and Youth Development programs.

 Hours and Location: Our hours are 9 a.m. to 4 p.m.
 Monday through Friday.
-We are on the west side of Northwest Campus in the Leonard Seppala Building on Moore Way.
-The Nome Extension office is closed for the summer when Northwest campus is not in session.
+We are on the west side of Northwest Campus to the north of the Nagozruk Administration building, in the Community Outreach building (just behind the main building on the boardwalk) Rooms #102 & 103.
+Our physical address is 400 E Front Street.

 The CES office offers many publications and workshops on a wide variety of subjects including food safety, nutrition, health, gardening, arctic construction, child development and family finance.
 The CES office also coordinates the monthly Nome Interagency Meeting which offers agencies an opportunity to work collaboratively.